ghiscure/DevC/README.md

 <a name="smarthome"></a>

 ## Smart Home Unit and Component
-In IoT there are 3 important things => node, gateaway and server.
-Node is the edges devices that have function to be a input or ouput.
-Example of nodes are Lamp, Air Conditioner, Pump, Selenium Door.
+In IoT, there are 3 important things => node, gateaway and server.
+Node is the edge devices that have function to be an input or output.
+The example of nodes are Lamp, Air Conditioner, Pump, and Selenium Door.
 Gateaway is a connector between server and node.
 Gateaway can be a microcontroller or mini computer.
-This is components needed in this tutorial
+These are components needed in this tutorial:
 1. LED
 2. Breadboard
 3. Infrared